-Twelve 12 CFR 5.26 contains the application requirements and processes for national banks that wish to engage in the exercise of fiduciary powers.
-Twelve CFR part 150, subpart A (§§ 150.70 through 150.125) addresses the application requirements and processes for Federal savings associations that wish to engage in the exercise of fiduciary powers.
-We propose to consolidate the application and notice filing procedures for fiduciary powers for national banks and Federal savings associations by revising § 5.26 to cover Federal savings associations, incorporating certain provisions from part 150 in § 5.26, amending § 150.70 to remove the current language regarding filing requirements and direct Federal savings associations to § 5.26 for the application and notice procedures they should
+Twelve CFR 5.26 contains the application requirements and processes for national banks' fiduciary powers.
+Twelve CFR part 150, subpart A (§§ 150.70 through 150.125) addresses the fiduciary powers application requirements and processes for Federal savings associations.
+We proposed to consolidate the application and notice filing procedures for fiduciary powers for national banks and Federal savings associations by revising § 5.26 to cover Federal savings associations, incorporating certain provisions from part 150 in § 5.26, amending § 150.70 to remove the current language regarding filing requirements, directing Federal savings associations to § 5.26 for the application and notice procedures they should follow, and deleting §§ 150.80 through 150.125, which contain additional current Federal savings association filing requirements.
+We received one comment on our fiduciary powers rule, discussed below.
+We are adopting the amendments to § 5.26 and part 150, subpart A as proposed.